Custom Databases allow Business Administrators within your Flowingly account to add data for use within Flows.

 - Enter a name for your database that describes what it will contain

-- Create a columns and give each a name and data type (text, number or currency)
+- Create a columns and give each a name and data type.
+Available data types are:

 Add, edit or delete database records

 - From the databases screen click the edit pencil to the right of your database

 - Add: Click Add New Record and enter the information in each field.
 If you are adding a record to a User field, a drop down of users will be displayed for you to select a user.
 If there are a large number of users, you can search by typing part or all of their name.